Everything you need for your first visit to the Center for Periodontics & Implant Dentistry.

 - Thursday: 8:00 am – 5:00 pm

 Being located in the center of Charleston, SC makes it easy to find our modern office.
 2090 Charlie Hall Boulevard, Suite #100 Charleston, SC 29414See Our Office

 We are located on the street directly behind the Home Depot.
 Our building is directly behind their loading dock.
 If coming on I-526 westbound, take exit 11B.
 We are across Glenn McConnell Pkwy from St. Francis Hospital, near the shopping center with Kohl’s, Food Lion, McDonald's, and Chick-fil-A.View Us on Google Maps

-Our specialty office is led by two periodontists of the highest regard in Charleston, SC.
+Our specialty office is led by three periodontists of the highest regard in Charleston, SC.
 Together, they use the latest technology and advanced techniques to restore the health of your teeth and gums.
 Meet our experts:

 - Dr. Jeffrey Laro